 - Contact with contaminated surface or material

-- Activities must be organised in accordance with current guidance with particular reference to but not exclusively, social distancing (currently 2 metres), maximum number of participants (currently 6 including the leader) and the use of face coverings (see below).
+- Tasks must be organised in accordance with current guidance with particular reference to but not exclusively, social distancing (currently 2 metres), number of volunteers (see below) and the use of face coverings (see below).
 See www.gov.uk/coronavirus.

-- The activity's leader must insure they have the contact details of all those participating preferably including a telephone number, and that participants are aware Econet will pass this information to the Contact Tracing Service if requested.
+- The task leader must ensure they have the contact details of those participating, preferably including a telephone number, which Econet will pass to the Contact Tracing Service if requested.
 See www.gov.uk/guidance/nhs-test-and-trace-how-it-works.

 - Anyone who has had symptoms of coronavirus in the last 14 days or lives in a household where someone has had symptoms in this period, should not participate.

-- Anyone who develops symptoms of coronavirus in the 7 days following an activity should inform the activity's leader who will then notify the other volunteers irrespective of the involvement of the Contact Tracing Service.
+- Anyone who develops symptoms of coronavirus in the 7 days following a task should inform the task's leader who will then notify the other participants irrespective of the involvement of the Contact Tracing Service.

-- Activities should be located so as to minimise contacts with others.
+- Tasks should be located so as to minimise contact with others.